matthewscharles/instrument-maker/documentation/manual/learning-examples/im-cookbook.md

 # Looper

-Make sure a microphone or line is plugged in for these examples!
+Make sure a microphone or line input is plugged in for these examples!

 ## plain looper

+02b-looper.pd

 **Inputs:**